Graduate Students Registration

 - For international students, 8 units and above

 - Typical full-time load, 9-12 units per semester

 The University reserves the right to limit the number of units a student can register for in the initial registration period.
-The maximum unit load with permission of designated faculty advisor is 16 units.
+The maximum unit load with permission of designated faculty adviser is 16 units.
 Students seeking to take more than 16 units in a semester must have a minimum GPA of 3.25 overall or in any semester.
-To petition to take more than 16 units, submit the Request to Exceed Regular Academic Unit Load form (http://www.sfsu.edu/~gradstdy/forms/exceed-units.pdf) to the major advisor, college graduate coordinator, and dean of Graduate Studies.
+To petition to take more than 16 units, submit the Request to Exceed Regular Academic Unit Load form (http://www.sfsu.edu/~gradstdy/forms/exceed-units.pdf) to the major adviser, college graduate coordinator, and dean of Graduate Studies.
 After appropriate signatures have been obtained, the form is forwarded to the Registrar’s Office.
 Under no circumstances will a post-baccalaureate student be given permission to exceed 18 units in any semester with the exception of cohorted professional programs excluded from this policy by agreements with the Registrar.